Detailed explanation of 11 new security controls in ISO 27001:2022

 Finally, keep in mind that these controls are not mandatory – ISO 27001 allows you to exclude a control if (1) you identified no related risks, and (2) there are no legal/regulatory/contractual requirements to implement that particular control.

-So, let’s review the 11 controls in more detail…
+Let’s review the 11 new controls on the ISO 27001 controls list in more detail.

 A.5.7 Threat intelligence